fotsoclaude/grid-example/README.md

     */

     grid-template-areas: "head head head head"
-                         "box box box side"
+                         "box-1 box-2 box-3 side"
                          "main main main side"
                          "foot foot foot foot";
+}

 /*
 On each element we add the property grid-area and give it the keyword according to the positon in our template */
+.sidebar {
+    grid-area: side;
 }